nfrechette/acl-ue4-plugin/Docs/error_measurements.md

 ## Where the error is measured in space

 As previously mentioned, ACL uses **three** virtual vertices while UE4 uses just **one**.
-UE4 constructs this vertex with all three vector components equal to one of two values: 1cm or 100cm.
-Which value is used depends on whether the bone is in the list of end effectors: bones in the list use a higher value while those that do not use the lower value.
-Because all three components are equal, the virtual vertex distance is actually **?cm**.
+UE4 constructs this vertex with all three vector components equal to one of two values: **5cm** or **50cm**.
+Which value is used depends on whether the bone has a socket or is considered a *key end effector* (from the list in *UAnimationSettings::KeyEndEffectorsMatchNameArray*): regular bones use the lower value while these special bones use the higher value.
+Because all three components are equal, the virtual vertex distance is actually **8.66cm** or **86.6cm**.

 If our bone transform is made entirely of translation then that is sufficient.
 However, most bones will end up with some amount of rotation either directly animated or as a result of a parent bone contribution.
 As the rotation axis approaches our virtual vertex, the measured error will decrease in accuracy to the point where if they are colinear, the error contribution from the rotation will become entirely invisible: a point that lies on a rotation axis is never transformed by that rotation.
 In a worst case scenario, the rotation error could be infinite and we wouldn't be able to tell.
 For that reason, a single virtual vertex isn't sufficient.